View West From Schoodic Point Across Frenchman Bay Towards Cadillac Mountain on MDI, E. Mark Photo, March 27, 2015

 SITE

-Figure 2: 1957 Photo of US Naval Radio Station, Schoodic Peninsula, Collection of Tony Spatafore, NSGA, Winter Harbor Maine.
+Figure 2: 1957 Photo of US Naval Radio Station, Schoodic Peninsula, Collection of Tony Spatafore, NSGA, Winter Harbor, Maine.

-Figure 3: January 2024 January Photo of Winter Storm, NPS.
+Figure 3: January 2024 Photo of Winter Storm, NPS.

 SIGNIFICANCE